-Amanda Leahy is in her second season as a member of the Harvard women's basketball coaching staff.
+Amanda Leahy enters in her third season as a member of the Harvard women's basketball coaching staff in 2014-15.

 Leahy also spent two years as the assistant director of strength and conditioning at Wellesley, designing and implementing individualized training programs for 12 of the Blue’s 14 varsity programs.